Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 Finally, the kernel maintains C-List (Capability List) tables for each Vat, which map vat-side references into kernel Object/Promise references.
-For each vat, there are two bidirectional tables: Objects (Imports and Exports) map to the kernel Object table, and Promise IDs map to the kernel Promise table.
+For each vat, there are two bidirectional tables: Objects (Imports and Exports) map to the kernel Object table, and Promises map to the kernel Promise table.

 ```
 struct VatID(u32);